getsolus/solus-site.github.io/content/blog/2016-08-07-this-week-in-solus-install-33.md

 id: 1570
 title: 'This Week in Solus -- Install #33'
 url: /2016/08/07/this-week-in-solus-install-33/
+---

----Welcome to the 33rd installation of This Week in Solus.
+Welcome to the 33rd installation of This Week in Solus.

 #### Infrastructure Change